The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 During weeks 13-26, you’ll see your doctor every four weeks.
 It’s a good idea to write down questions or concerns before your appointments to ensure they’re addressed.

-At each appointment throughout the rest of your pregnancy, your care team will check the following:
+At each appointment throughout the rest of your pregnancy, your care team may check the following:

 - Weight